How To Ship Electronics Safely

 Of course, with pre-installed software often comes tracking software.
 Apps such as ActivTrak, Time Doctor, Teramind, and Hubstaff all monitor employee time – from watching keystrokes to analysing which programs employees are using.
 Teramind reported a triple-digit percentage increase in new leads since the pandemic began1.
 Hubstaff, too, has seen interest in its product skyrocket.

 The Need for Security & Insurance

 According to Gartner research, one laptop is stolen every 53 seconds2.
 And nearly 41% of all data breach events from 2005 through 2015 were caused by lost electronics such as laptops, tablets, and smartphones.
 As a result, it’s important to declare the value of the items being shipped and understand liability limits from each carrier.

 Shipping insurance is one of the shipping services that protects shippers against lost, stolen, or damaged packages.
-If an insured package does not reach its destination, or if it is damaged when it’s delivered, then the shipper is reimbursed the declared value of the items in the package.
+If an insured package does not reach its destination or if it is damaged when it’s delivered, then the shipper is reimbursed the declared value of the item or multiple items in the package.
 Of course, you must also file a claim and provide proof of damage or non-delivery.
 As you can see in the chart below, insurance for a $5,000 laptop, for example, runs about $50.00 regardless of the carrier.